Skip to content

 Often, simple measures such as resetting your internet connection and updating your software resolve most issues, but there are plenty of other things that you can try.

-How to stop your TV from buffering
+How to stop buffering

 Method 1: Reboot your TV